Knowledge management

 What is Knowledge Management?

-You can break these knowledge types down further into four categories:
+These knowledge types can be further broken down into four categories:

-• Factual Knowledge is measurable, observable, and verifiable data.
+• Factual Knowledge: Measurable, observable, and verifiable data

-• Methodological Knowledge deals with decision-making and problem-solving.
+• Methodological Knowledge: Related to decision-making and problem-solving

 Knowledge Management empowers organizational learning, an idea where organizations are put not just in the dependable, master generation of an item or administration, however in the information that underlies these creation forms.
 Organizations committed to hierarchical learning are keen on keeping up and expanding upon inward information at an authoritative level - helping people gather uncommon abilities, yet guaranteeing that this information is accessible to and scattered all through the workforce.